grudloff/grudloff.github.io/_posts/2023-08-30-mongodb_journal.md

 ---
-title: "Crafting Reflection: Building a Personal Journal App with MongoDB and Streamlit"
+title: "Building a Personal Journal App with MongoDB and Streamlit"
 categories:
   - Blog
 ---